Safety & Security in Schools

 III.
 Limit campus entries, only one entrance and lock entrances when school is in session.

-V. Implement strong electronic visitor registration with national sex offender and barred listdatabase check.
+V. Implement strong electronic visitor registration with national sex offender and barred list database checks.

 VI.
-Accountability & Reunification.
-Have the capability to track people that are in the buildingand/or at a muster point.
+Accountability and reunification.
+Have the capability to track people that are in the building and/or at a muster point.

 X. Implement an anonymous tip hotline for the district to be used by teachers, parents or students.

 III.
-Work with local first responders and develop a close relationship.Safety & Security in Schools 4
+Work with local first responders and develop close relationships.

-V. Involve students and staff, train on situational awareness and educate parents.
+IV.
+Involve students and staff, train on situational awareness, and educate parents.

-VII.
+VI.
 ALL students, faculty/staff AND visitors should be required to WEAR an ID badge.
-Visualidentification is a major component of an overall security program.
-This means that evenstudents must wear their ID while on campus.
+Visual identification is a major component of an overall security program.
+This means that even students must wear their ID while on campus.

-VIII.
-Designated school personnel arriving at the outside meeting area (muster point) should beresponsible for taking a headcount that includes all personnel and visitors.
+VII.
+Designated school personnel arriving at the outside meeting area (muster point) should be responsible for taking a headcount that includes all staff, students, and visitors.

 4. Technology for School Safety

 An effective visual security program means that ALL people in the school be identified and wear an ID.
 In the case of middle and high schools, that also means students.
-There is a growing trend where schools are requiring students to wear their ID.
-These schools combine the requirement with incentives or privilege loss to gain compliance.
+Although only 9% of schools require students to wear their badge (National Center for Educations Statistics), there is a growing trend where schools are requiring students to wear their IDs.
+These schools combine the requirement with incentives or privilege losses to gain compliance.

-For visitors, adhesive stickers don't work very well.
+For visitors, adhesive stickers don’t work very well.
 They are not very visible, tend to fall off, or be placed under a coat.
-It is recommended that the sticker be placed on a tag and worn on a visible, color coded lanyard.
-A variety of red lanyards printed with VISITOR are available today.
+It is recommended that the sticker be placed on a tag and worn on a visible, color-coded lanyard.
+A variety of red lanyards printed with "VISITOR" are available from many vendors today.

 6. Local Identification Systems Group Dealers

-The 32 Identification Systems Group dealers are your local on-site resource.
-Their knowledgeable field sales and technical staffs provide the in-person consultation you need.
-They offer a variety of systems.
-Integration of these systems to a central identity/security database is a very important benefit.
+The 30 Identification Systems Group (ISG) dealers are your local on-site resource for school security solutions.
+Their knowledgeable field sales and technical staffs provide the in-person consultation your school or district needs.
+They offer a variety of identification, access control, communication, and related systems.
+Integration of these systems to a central identity/security database is a very important benefit, and is necessary for proper security management.
+These systems include:

-- ID card systems for producing student, faculty and staff cards.
-The system should connect to your central people database and create an identity/security database for integrating with other systems like door access control, visitor registration, and people tracking.
+- ID Card Systems for producing student, faculty, staff and visitor cards.
+The system should connect to your central people database and create an identity/security database for integrating with other systems like door access control, visitor registration, and personnel tracking.

-- Video surveillance systems can be integrated with access control and crisis lockdown alert systems.
+- Video Surveillance Systems can be integrated with access control and crisis lockdown alert systems.
+Systems can also include DVRs for recording suspicious behavior or unauthorized access attempts on campus.

-- Tracking system used in case of evacuation, an electronic tracking system lets you to know who is in your building, or track people at an event or at a muster point.
+- Electronic Tracking Systems can be used in case of an evacuation, and lets you to know who is in your building, or tracks people at an event or at a muster point.
 Again, the key is being integrated with your identity/security database so all groups of people are included.
-We offer a simple system to record faculty & staff times so they can be included in the data
+We offer a simple system to record faculty and staff times so they can be included in the data.

-- Notification and Crisis Lockdown Alert Status System provides the color code recommended by FEMA in electronic form.
-It notifies school officials, calls law enforcement, triggers email, text, cameras, and electronically locks down the school.
-Officials and authorities see real time floor plan status, video, and chat messaging from any electronic device.
+- Notification and Crisis Lockdown Alert Status Systems provide the color code recommended by FEMA in electronic form.
+It notifies school officials, calls law enforcement, triggers emails, texts and cameras, and electronically locks down the school.
+Officials and authorities see a real time floor plan status, live video, and chat messaging from any electronic device.

 This whitepaper is informational and should not be used as a specific plan for your school.